- Process and principles

 Podcast – If this then that

 Introducing If this, then that, a podcast that explores how Brand Strategy is more than just a mindset that applies to brands and the corporate world.
 Instead, strategy gives us all tools and techniques to decide what’s important, and how to turn intention into action.
-A strategic approach can help make everything – home, school, life, work, relationships – just better.
-Every choice we make is a sort of strategy – so you might as well get good at it!
-The podcast is hosted by Michael Aneto (Chief Design Officer at SAI and course director of our online Brand Strategy course) & Adam Horne (Creative Director of Berghs Studio).
+The podcast is hosted by Michael Aneto (Chief Design Officer at SAI in Amsterdam) & Adam Horne (Creative Director of Berghs Studio, Stockholm).
 They explore how strategic thinking can help navigate the most significant issues of our times.
-From helping organizations bake sustainability into everything they do, to how #BlackLivesMatter can be a wake-up call to brands to respect and serve more parts of society.
-Plus, they do it in a light conversation way.
-So it’s perfect to listen to as you go about your day.
+You can subscribe to If this, then that on your favourite podcast platform here: Anchor, Apple Podcasts, Pocketcasts & Spotify

 You’ll find answers to the most frequently asked questions here